-Wall Street set to open with small gains as US-China trade talks continue
+Stocks trade higher as US-China trade talks continue

 |AUTONATION

-AutoNation’s stock was also declining 4 percent in premarket trading after the retailer reported less-than-expected quarterly profits of $1.10 per share.
+AutoNation’s stock declined after the retailer reported less-than-expected quarterly profits of $1.10 per share.
 The Fort Lauderdale-based firm also said CEO Mike Jackson will vacate the position on March 11 to serve as executive chairman.
 Current USAA CEO Carl Liebert will replace him.

+In Asian markets on Friday, China's Shanghai Composite ended up 1.9 percent on the day and 4.5 percent for the week.
+Hong Kong's Hang Seng finished with a gain of 0.7 percent and Japan's Nikkei slipped 0.2 percent, snapping a four days of gains.

+In Europe, London's FTSE added 0.4 percent, Germany's DAX was also up 0.4 percent and France's CAC added 0.3 percent.